gigawatson/dev-machine/README.md

 git config --global core.excludesfile ~/.gitignore_global
 ```

-Add these to `.gitignore_global`:
+Add these files and directories to the `.gitignore_global`:

 -   `.nova/`
 -   `.DS_Store`

 ### SSH (and GPG)

-For authenticating, generate a new SHH key with a blank passphrase (using [GitHub's instructions](https://github.com/settings/keys)).
+For authentication, generate a new SHH key with a blank passphrase (using [GitHub's instructions](https://github.com/settings/keys)).
 Add the key to both the ssh-agent and to GitHub.
 Don't forget to back up the secret key.

-For signing, install [GPG Suite](https://gpgtools.org) (without GPG Mail) and create a new key pair (or import one from another computer).
+For commit signing, install [GPG Suite](https://gpgtools.org) (without GPG Mail) and create a new key pair (or import one from another computer).
 If new, add the key to GitHub.
 Don't forget to backup the secret key and passphrase.

 Tell Git to use GPG and the new signing key (globally) with: